intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/folders-view.md

 *content to be added*

-To see action in Folders View context menu it should be added to FoldersView configuration.
+To see action in Folders View context menu it should be added to Folders View configuration.

 Example for Rename Folder action: